sasjs/core/README.md

 - one macro per file
 - prefixes:
   - _mf_ for macro functions (can be used in open code).
-  - _mp_ for macro procedures (which generate sas code)
+  - _ml_ for macros that are used to compile LUA modules
   - _mm_ for metadata macros (interface with the metadata server).
   - _mmx_ for macros that use metadata and are XCMD enabled
+  - _mp_ for macro procedures (which generate sas code)
+  - _ms_ for macro procedures that will only work with [@sasjs/server](https://github.com/sasjs/server)
+  - _mv_ for macro procedures that will only work in Viya
   - _mx_ for macros that are XCMD enabled
-  - _ml_ for macros that are used to compile LUA modules
-  - _mv_ for macros that will only work in Viya
 - follow verb-noun convention
 - unix style line endings (lf)
 - individual lines should be no more than 80 characters long